 Food

 Think carefully about your diet.
 Reduce the quantity of Hot foods.
-Possibly increase their balance with Cold Foods but first read our page on Nutrition.
-Chinese medicine is all about balance so don't over-compensate!
+Possibly increase their balance with Cold Foods (eaten hot) but first read our page on Nutrition.
+Chinese medicine is all about balance so don’t over-compensate!

-Avoid phlegm-forming foods such as dairy products (cheese, milk, cream, even yogurt), sweet food and cold or raw food.
+Avoid phlegm-forming foods such as dairy products (cheese, milk, cream, even sweetened yogurt), sweet food and cold or raw food.
 These all challenge your Spleen energy.

 Your Lungs and your Spleen work very closely and if one goes down, it can bring down the other too.

-Ice-cream is not recommended - sorry to be a spoil-sport!
+With Lung Heat you want ice-cream because it is cooling and sweet and cools you and energises you BUT ice-cream is not recommended – sorry to be a spoil-sport!
 It can be too much of a challenge for your Spleen.
-Too many phlegm-forming foods and you'll have not just Lung Heat but Lung Phlegm Heat too: you don't want that!
+Too many phlegm-forming foods and you’ll have not just Lung Heat but Lung Phlegm Heat too: you don’t want that!
 Click here and look it up!

 If you get Lung Phlegm-Heat, your family will want you to go straight back to your doctor for more antibiotics (though you should instead go to your acupuncturist!)